-All paper-based tests and computer-based tests will be administered in strict adherence to the mandates set forth by the Florida Department of Education.
-For DAOF students, this means testing at a location outside of the student's home, in- person, and on select dates throughout the school year.
+All assessments are administered as computer-based tests will be administered in strict adherence to the mandates set forth by the Florida Department of Education.
+For DAOF students, this means testing at a location outside of the student's home, in-person, and on select dates throughout the school year.
 Specific information regarding test administration will be shared with all parents and students at the beginning of the school year.
+Participation in in-person state testing is required for all students.